larsiusprime/polymod/samples/README.md

 ## openfl_hscript

 This sample demonstrates the use of Polymod with the OpenFL framework.
-It additionally demonstrates scripted functions which mods can override to programically add functionality.
+It additionally demonstrates scripted functions which mods can override to programmatically add functionality.